TakkoTheBoss/takkotheboss.github.io/src/content/docs/hlang/syntax.md

 ```

 #### Undefined
-You may choose to leave undefined, which will work fine and each element will be assigned as `a`, `b`, `c`, etc.
+You may choose to leave undefined, which will work fine and each element will be accessed with dot-notation and assigned as `a`, `b`, `c`, etc.

     definedStructureExample :: {
         Int